Copyright 2012-2017, Temple University. All rights reserved.

 Appointments can be scheduled by coming into the Career Center, 220 Mitten Hall or by calling 215-204-7981.
 Appointments can be scheduled M-F 9:00 am – 4:00 pm.

-2. When should students visiting the Career Center?
+2. When should students visit the Career Center?

 Students can utilize the Career Center at any time during their academic career and as an alumni of Temple.
 Students are encouraged (and welcome!) to begin working with us in their first year.
 We have professional staff that can assess their individual career needs and guide them through a step-by-step process over the course of their education.